mobin-newroz/mobin-newroz/README.md

 - 👋 Hi, I’m @mobin-newroz
 - 👀 I’m interested in Learning New Technology
-- 🌱 I’m currently learning Laravel Nova, develop some tiny laravel packges
+- 🌱 I’m currently playing with Laravel and Node
-- 💞️ I’m looking to collaborate on API Development.
+- 💞️ I’m looking to collaborate In Laravel Apps.
 - 📫 How to reach me @mobin-newroz on github

 <!---